sebastianitu98/api_project/README.md

 - Commented code
 - Nice design (you can get inspiration from Dribbble, Behance, etc)

+### Other notes

+As usual, you have the freedom to organize yourselves however you see fit; you have the freedom to choose (or not) any frameworks you want, any design you want.
+The second project will last for 2 sessions, and is **mandatory**.
+After finishing it, you'll present it 😁

 ## Note regarding env

 You'll notice a `.env.sample` file in the root of the repository.
 This is a **common** way to handle the initialization of a env file.